SEED-platform/seed/docs/source/setup_docker.rst

     docker compose -f docker-compose.yml -f docker-compose.dev.yml up

 The AngularJS application is available at ``http://localhost/app/``.
-The new Angular application is available at ``http://localhost/ng-app/``.
+To see the new Angular application at ``http://localhost/ng-app/``, build the Angular assets and launch the container stack.

 The health check is available at ``http://localhost/api/health_check/``.
 A healthy container stack returns ``200 OK`` with ``postgres``, ``redis``, and